SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

-# Data Types
+# Data types

 [slide hideTitle]

-# Data Types
+# How Does Computing Work?

-A computer is an **electronic machine** that processes information - it takes in raw information (or data), stores it, processes it, then outputs some results.
+A computer is an **electronic machine** that processes information, in other words, an information processor: it takes in raw information (or data) at one end, stores it until it's ready to work on it, chews and crunches it for a bit, then spits out the results at the other end.

+All these processes have a **name**.

+Taking in information is called input, storing information is better known as memory (or storage), chewing information is also known as processing, and spitting out results is called output.

+[image assetsSrc="How-Does-Computing-Work.png" /]

+[/slide]

+[slide hideTitle]
-## Variables
+# Variables

 A variable is a name given to a memory location.
 It is the basic unit of storage in a program.

-- The value stored in a variable can be changed during program execution
+* The value stored in a variable can be changed during program execution.

-- Every operation on a variable affects the memory location associated with it
+* A variable is only a name given to a memory location, every operation done on the variable affects that memory location.

-- In Java, all variables must be declared before use
+* In Java, all the variables must be created before use.

 ```java
 int count = 5;